-They are referring to the Kaled mutant which is thrashing around in the Dalek casing.
+They’re referring to the Kaled mutant that’s thrashing around in the Dalek casing.

 Sue: They must have thrown some money at this.
-The new series couldn’t have done much better than that.
+The new series couldn’t have done it any better than that.

 Nicol: So are there old monsters in this as well as old Doctors and companions?